Fitoussi/geo-my-wp/readme.txt

 = 4.0 =

+* Please read [this post](https://geomywp.com/geo-my-wp-v4-0/) before updating GEO my WP on your site.
 * This is a major release.
 It is highly recomenede that you either test it on a staging and/or make a complete backup of your site before installing it on a live site.
+* Make sure to first deactivate GEO my WP core plugin and then update GEO my WP and the premium extensions on your site.
+Once GEO my WP and the extensions were updated, only then activate GEO my WP core plugin again.
+Not following these steps might cause a fatal error on your site.
 * The current version of the premium extensions are not compatible with GEO my WP.
 So you will need to update your premium extensions after updating to GEO my WP v4.0.
-* Make sure to first deactivate GEO my WP and its premium extensions on your site and only then update to the new version.
-Otherwise you might experience a fatal error.
-* To learn about the main changes of GEO my WP v4.0 see [Beta 1](https://geomywp.com/geo-my-wp-4-0-beta1-is-now-ready-for-testing/),[Beta 2](https://geomywp.com/geo-my-wp-v4-0-beta-2-and-the-premium-extensions/),[Beta 3](https://geomywp.com/geo-my-wp-v4-0-beta-3/),[Beta 4](https://geomywp.com/geo-my-wp-v4-0-beta-4/),[Beta 5](https://geomywp.com/geo-my-wp-v4-0-beta-5/).

 = 3.7.1 =